aktasfatih/aktasfatih/README.md

 ## About
-I am an upcoming Computer Engineering graduate from University of Alberta(April 2021).
+I am a Computer Engineering graduate from University of Alberta(April 2021).

 I love working on back-end systems, and any problems related to Distributed Systems.